 Plane Numbers

-Arrange the yellow cards on the white rectangles so that the sum of the three numbers in the vertical line is equal to the sum of the four numbers in the horizontal line.
+Arrange the numbers on the yellow tiles so that the sum of the numbers in the vertical line is the same as the sum of the numbers in the horizontal line

 • K Hudson, Drigg